-(ii) At 31 December 2022, out of the Group's finance lease receivables, there are 8 customers (the "8 Customers") engaged in ride-hailing business in Shenzhen, have aggregate outstanding finance lease receivables of RMB45,441,543 and corresponding deposit received from them of RMB2,676,813.
+At 1 January 2023, out of the Group's finance lease receivables, there are 8 customers (the "8 Customers") engaged in ride-hailing business in Shenzhen, have aggregate outstanding finance lease receivables of RMB45,441,543 and corresponding loss allowances of RMB24,764,730 and deposit received of RMB2,676,813.

-Due to shortage of working capital, the 8 Customers have failed to settle their outstanding balances since the second half of 2022.
-The Group's management has closely monitored the recoverability of the outstanding balances arising from the 8 Customers and has kept dealing with the 8 Customers since the date of having indication of default.
-At 31 December 2022, loss allowances arising from the 8 Customers of RMB24,764,730 was recognised.
+Due to shortage of working capital, the 8 Customers have failed to settle their outstanding balances and the Group's management has closely monitored the recoverability of the outstanding balances arising from the 8 Customers and has kept dealing with the 8 Customers since the date of having indication of default in prior period.

-On 5 June 2023, the shareholders of the 8 Customers have entered into a sale and purchase agreement with a purchaser (the "Purchaser"), pursuant to which, the shareholders of the 8 Customers agreed to sell and the Purchaser agreed to acquire 100% equity interests (the "Transaction") of the 8 Customers with a total consideration of RMB31,000,000 (the "Consideration").
-On 9 June 2023, a tripartite agreement (the "Tripartite Agreement") was signed between Metropolis International Finance Leasing Co., Ltd.\ (信都國際融資租賃有限公司) ("Metropolis Leasing"), one of the Company's subsidiaries, the 8 Customers and the Purchaser (together "All Parties"), under which, All Parties agreed that the Consideration, excluding certain income/expenses as stipulated in the Tripartite Agreement which should be entitled/paid by the 8 Customers before the completion of the Transaction, will be transferred to Metropolis Leasing.
+On 5 June 2023, the shareholders of the 8 Customers entered into a sale and purchase agreement with a purchaser (the "Purchaser"), pursuant to which, the shareholders of the 8 Customers agreed to sell and the Purchaser agreed to acquire 100% equity interests (the "Transaction") of the 8 Customers with a total consideration of RMB31,000,000 (the "Consideration").
+On 9 June 2023, a tripartite agreement (the "Tripartite Agreement") was signed between Metropolis Leasing, the 8 Customers and the Purchaser (together "All Parties"), under which, All Parties agreed that the Consideration, excluding certain income/expenses as stipulated in the Tripartite Agreement which should be entitled/paid by the 8 Customers before the completion of the Transaction, will be transferred to Metropolis Leasing.
 The said income/expenses were finally concluded as net expenses of approximately RMB6,682,000 (the total Consideration and the mentioned net expenses together referred to as the "Settlement Sum").
 The Settlement Sum has been directly transferred from the Purchaser and other parties who were designated by the Purchaser to Metropolis Leasing.
 Both the 8 Customers and Metropolis Leasing agreed (i) the deposits paid by the 8 Customers of RMB2,676,813 were net off against the aggregate outstanding finance lease receivables from them and (ii) upon Metropolis Leasing received the Settlement Sum, all balances due from the 8 Customers to Metropolis Leasing were treated as fully settled.